2025 Utrecht University pro-Palestinian campus occupations: Drift 25 building

 Banners hanging from the university building Drift 25 with messages "Cut the ties, no pride in genocide", "<3 (love) Judaism, H8 (hate) Zionism", and "Justice now".

 On 18 June, pro-Palestinian activists blocked parts of Drift, a street in Utrecht, and occupied the university building at Drift 25, prompting the university to close the University Library and other nearby buildings.
 The protesters demand that the university sever all ties with Israeli institutions and intend to remain until their demands are met.
 Although the street blockade has ended and the library has since reopened to those with a university pass, other buildings on Drift remain closed.
 The occupation lasted until 20 June, when police entered via a crawlspace only to find the building already completely empty.

 On 30 September, about a dozen of activists re-occupied the Drift 25 building.
 The protesters demand a full boycott of Israeli institutions, which the university has still refused to do.
 Lasted until 2 October with protesters disbanding on their own.

+On 2 December, the building was re-occupied by about 20 activists.
+The protesters renamed the building after Dr. Hussam Abu Safiya, a Palestinian doctor and director of the Kamal Adwan Hospital in Gaza that was kidnapped by the Israeli army.
+University activities in the building have been canceled or moved to other locations.
+The occupation lasted uninterrupted until 14 December, with the protesters disbanding on their own.

+Koningsberger building

+On 21 November, a group of about 20 pro-Palestinian activists formed a picket-line outside the entrance to the Koningsberger building, which was hosting the university's open day.
+Protesters handed out stickers and flyers to potential new students with information on ongoing ties between the university and Israeli institutions and companies.